dqx-translation-project/dqx-translation-project.github.io/dqxclarity.md

   </a>
 </p>

-- You should now notice that DQX is in English. **The blue Powershell window that opened must remain open for the entirety of your gaming session.
-You can minimize the window and start playing**
+- You should now notice that DQX is in English. **The black window that opened must remain open for the entirety of your gaming session.
+You can minimize this window and start playing!**

 <p align="center">
   <a href="/asset/dqxclarity/translated_login_window.png">